HouseElves/kanji_time_public/docs/source/about/third_party_licenses.rst

 **License**: BSD 3-Clause License
 **URL**: https://www.reportlab.com/devops/open-source/

 `reportlab` is used at runtime to generate PDFs.
 If you redistribute a modified version of this library, the BSD 3-Clause License requires you to retain the original copyright.
+Kanji Time does not modify any portion of reportlab.

 svgwrite 1.4.3
 --------------